pk-03/Albert-Sentiment-Classification/README.md

-# Hindi Sentiment Classification using DeBERTa
+# Hindi Sentiment Classification using Albert

 This project fine-tunes the `albert-base-v2` transformer model for sentiment classification on Hindi text.
 The goal is to classify Hindi reviews into one of three sentiment classes: **positive**, **negative**, or **neutral**.